 A little loss of germination capacity, in a cumulative phase, is, for the subsequent dissipative phase, functional to the recovery, which will be greater than the loss that there was in the cumulative phase, when the procedure recommended here is followed.

 Indeed, it is precisely the alternation of loss and recovery of germinative power of the seeds, which keeps them able to germinate for a long time.

 If there is no such alternation, according to the cycle, the loss of germinative power occurs according to current theory, because of temperature, humidity and passage of time.

 Instead, if the farmer prepares the seeds for sowing, and then proceeds to saw them, in accordance with said cycle, their power to germinate is increased, as well as the crops that will follow.

 The purpose of this itinerary is to show the farmer how said cycle works in the seeds, limiting the theory to the minimum, just the one useful to operate.

 --- 2 ---

-In short, the cycle is regulated by the angular movement of the seeds relative to other matter, operative at critical values of angular velocity, and by exchanges of heat consistent with said movement.
+In short, the cycle is managed by the angular movement of the seeds relative to other matter, operative at critical values of angular velocity, and by exchanges of heat consistent with said movement.

 The seed is in a cumulative phase when its angular movement, with respect to other matter, is increasing, and when at the same time it can accumulate heat.